andyarvanitis/purescript-native/README.md

 6. You should now be ready to build a PureScript program.
   * As stated above, place your source file(s) in the working directory's `src` subdirectory and execute `make`.
 If your machine has multiple cores, you might want to use `make -jN`, where `N` is the number of cores.

   * This will generate the C++ source tree for your program and then build an executable binary.
 The resulting executable will be in the `bin` subdirectory under the output directory and called `main` (so `output/bin/main`, by default).
-Source files will be in `output/src/*`
+Source files will be under `src` (`output/src/` by default).

 ---